In some of my last blogs, I wrote about how you can install Virtual machines on different hypervisors such as KVM, VMware, VirtualBox, etc.

 Now let me switch my VPN to Australia and see the difference.

-After the VPN is connected and when I try to do the search again you can see how the search results are showing for Australia
+After the VPN is connected and when I try to search again, you can see how the search results are now showing for Australia.
+Which is very cool.

-Here is my IP information, and the location it says AU which means Australia.
+Here is my IP information, and the location says AU, which means Australia.

 Let me know in the comment section below how did it work for you.